doyo4400/Script_install_windows_domain/readme.md

 Script was test on Win2019

 # Bonus :
-- remind best practice for create AD (AGDLP)
+- remind best practice to create AD (AGDLP)